Michael-Baas/googleITSupportTraining/bitsAndBytesOfNetworking.md

   voltage across the cable to send signals, when used for computer networks this type of modulation is called *Line Coding*

+**Why are twisted pair cables twisted?**
+* The twisting helps protect against electromagnetic interference and cross-talk from other cables.